 LAUNCH!
-IS AN 8-WEEK ENTREPRENEUR WORKSHOP SERIES designed to introduce early-stage and aspiring entrepreneurs to key topics and principles to help build, launch, and scale successful businesses.
-The 8-week series will survey a host of topics from ideation to launch.
+IS AN 8-session ENTREPRENEUR WORKSHOP series designed to introduce early-stage and aspiring entrepreneurs to key topics and principles to help build, launch, and scale successful businesses.
+The 8-ession series will survey a host of topics from ideation to launch.
 Each workshop will be taught by successful entrepreneurs and subject-matter experts experienced in building, launching and scaling ventures.
 This new workshop-style format is designed to have participants leave with practical knowledge that can be immediately applied to their ventures.

 75 Northern Avenue